Rattlesnakes (album): Composition and recording

-The track "Speedboat" was inspired by the novel of the same name by Renata Adler.
-In the book the narrator is startled when a rat runs across the table in the restaurant where she and her partner are dining and her partner says, 'You were all right there until you lost your cool": Cole admitted that he stole the line and included it in the song because he loved the phrase.
+The track "Speedboat" was inspired by the 1976 novel of the same name by Renata Adler.
+In the book the narrator is startled when a rat runs across the table in the restaurant where she and her partner are dining, and her partner says, "You were all right there until you lost your cool": Cole said that he stole the line and included it in the song because he loved the phrase.
 Cole stated that "Down on Mission Street" is "about a character who says he'll never look back and will step all over other people".
 The character in "Charlotte Street" is "based very closely on me.
 My idea of romance obviously is meeting a wonderful, beautiful girl in the library.
 I wrote that song and it took me a year to realise that I hadn't actually mentioned that it was set in a library.
 I forgot to put that in, which is a bit stupid really."
 Of the album's closing track "Are You Ready to be Heartbroken?", he said, "It's about being so in love there's only one way to go – if you get so happy then you're ready to be heartbroken".

-The album was recorded during the British summer of 1984 in The Garden studio in Shoreditch in east London (built and owned by former Ultravox frontman John Foxx), with Paul Hardiman producing.
-All the band members remembered the recording of Rattlesnakes as a very easy and relaxed process: bass player Lawrence Donegan later said, "Every day we'd arrive at the studio, lay down a few backing tracks, nip along to Brick Lane for a curry and some pints, then head back and record some more.
+The album was recorded during the British summer of 1984 at The Garden studios in Shoreditch in east London (built and owned by original Ultravox frontman John Foxx), with Paul Hardiman producing.
+All the band members remembered the recording of Rattlesnakes as a very easy and relaxed process: bassist Lawrence Donegan later said, "Every day we'd arrive at the studio, lay down a few backing tracks, nip along to Brick Lane for a curry and some pints, then head back and record some more.
 The album was finished in a month.
 Happy days indeed."
 Guitarist Neil Clark added, "It was great...
 Paul Hardiman was great to work with and the weather was great.
 We just went in and did our stuff.
 It was like the best job ever at the time.
 We'd start at 10 am and finish at 6 pm, though I did the 'Forest Fire' solo late one night but that was an exception.
-We were well organized and we'd played the songs in."
+We were well organised and we'd played the songs in."

 The album cover is a picture by photographer Robert Farber which was chosen by design company Da Gama from a selection of stock photographs.